-DOK Ltd, ELVA’s manufacturing partner, announced the shipment of three 94 GHz microwave interferometers to the National Research Center “Kurchatov Institute”, Moscow.
+ELVA-1 announced the delivery of three 94 GHz microwave interferometers to an academic research center.
 The interferometers are intended for the plasma density measurements within the framework of the project for building 100 kW electrodeless helicon thruster prototype.

 The institute is developing prototypes of helicon space thrusters for deep space flights.
 According to the press, they have a roadmap to design a series of plasma motors including this 100 kW thruster as the first one with scaling to 1 MW motor in the near future.
 Helicon space thrusters allow the acceleration of the spaceship to speed above 100,000 mph, which is several times higher than the speed of modern liquid and solid engine rockets.
 For example, such a speed will make it possible to reduce the travel time to Mars by 2-3 months, which latest one, according to NASA, took at least 7 months.
 Chinese Tianwen-1 mission spent the same amount of time, departed Earth in July 2020 and arrived at Mars in February 2021.

 The device constructors solved the important problem of the insensitivity of interferometer components to the strongest magnetic field used in plasma machines.
 In the practice of science, earlier interferometers on such installations had to be moved as far as possible from the magnetic field of the plasma generation machines, delivering the microwave signal through long waveguides, which led to its significant attenuation.
 Now this problem has been successfully solved by using a solid-state microwave source.
 The creation of interferometers insensitive to the magnetic field is a great technological achievement.